Armed Forces of Ukraine: Veterans

-Veteran groups are not as developed as in the United States, which has numerous well known national organizations such as the Veterans of Foreign Wars.
+Veteran groups are not as developed as in the United States, which has numerous well known national organisations such as the Veterans of Foreign Wars.
 World War II veterans, and even persons who have lived through the war are generally treated with the highest respect.
 Other veterans are not as well known.
 Ukrainian veterans from the Soviet–Afghan War are strikingly similar to the Vietnam War veterans of the United States.
-The Soviet Union generally kept the public in the dark through the war, and it has often been labeled as a mistake by the Soviet Union and its successor states.
+The Soviet Union generally kept the public in the dark through the war, and it has often been labelled as a mistake by the Soviet Union and its successor states.
 The lack of media coverage and censorship through the war also ensured that many still remain unaware of their nation's involvement in the conflict.
-Despite Ukraine having the third-largest contingent of troops in Iraq in 2004, few also realize that their nation has many veterans of the Iraq War.
+Despite Ukraine having the third-largest contingent of troops in Iraq in 2004, few also realise that their nation has many veterans of the Iraq War.

 Due to the ongoing conflict with Russia, another generation of veterans has appeared in Ukraine.
 These veterans would be eligible for the same benefits as all others.
 However, as there was no official declaration of war, it was difficult to determine the cut-off date for veteran benefits, leaving many that participated at the beginning of the conflict without benefits.
-At first, Ukraine only gave benefits posthumously to family members, as there was no legal framework to account for the veterans, moreover, members of territorial defense battalions were not eligible for benefits at all.
-In August, a law was passed granting all service members participating in the war in Donbas the status of veterans, five months after first hostilities broke out in Crimea, the territorial defense battalions were integrated into the National Guard making them part of Ukraine's forces, thus allowing their volunteers to receive veteran status.
+At first, Ukraine only gave benefits posthumously to family members, as there was no legal framework to account for the veterans, moreover, members of territorial defence battalions were not eligible for benefits at all.
+In August, a law was passed granting all service members participating in the war in Donbas the status of veterans, five months after first hostilities broke out in Crimea, the territorial defence battalions were integrated into the National Guard making them part of Ukraine's forces, thus allowing their volunteers to receive veteran status.

 Veterans of the war in Donbas are eligible for receiving apartments (if staying in active duty) or a land plot for building purposes of 1,000 sq. metres in the district of their registration.

-On 22 November 2018, the Ministry for Veterans Affairs of Ukraine was officially established.

-Defense industry
+Defence industry

-Ukraine received about 30% of the Soviet military industry, which included between 50 and 60 percent of all Ukrainian enterprises, employing 40% of its working population.
-Ukraine was a leader in missile-related technology, navigation electronics for combat vessels and submarines, guidance systems, and radar for military jets, heavy armoured vehicles.
+The newly-independent state of Ukraine inherited about 30% of the military industries of the Soviet Union.
+This included between 50–60 per cent of Ukrainian commercial enterprises that at the time employed 40% of Ukraine's working population.

-The military-technical policy in the field of development and modernization of weapons and military equipment provides the Central Scientific Research Institute of Armament and Military Equipment of the Armed Forces of Ukraine.
+Ukraine's defence industry has continued to be a strategically important sector and a large employer.
+Before the start of the Russo-Ukrainian War, most of the country's manufactured arms were mostly exported.
+Such exports were banned after the outbreak of the full-scale invasion, but in September 2025 it was announced that controlled exports of surplus arms would be permitted.